Min3th/subscription_tracker/guidelines.md

   solely because they name the retired provider.
 - Inventory and readiness tools may report secret names and whether settings are present, but must never print secret values.

+## 15. Environment Inventory

+- Keep `docs/aws-infrastructure-inventory.md` and the environment mapping sheet current when AWS resources or GitHub deployment environments change.
+- Classify resources from explicit names and tags; leave ambiguous resources shared or unassigned until ownership is confirmed.
+- Never map dev or staging configuration to production instances, databases, queues, buckets, encryption keys, or inbound domains.
+- Inventory resource identifiers and secret names only.
+Never copy secret, parameter, database credential, OAuth credential, or message values into the repository.
+- Treat inventory findings as read-only evidence.
+Security remediation and resource deletion require separate review, exact target verification, and independently reversible changes where possible.